ksamran786/IOT-communication-with-the-server-using-Arduino-Nano-Board/README.md

 light-dependent resistor (LDR) is setup with aka Pretzel IoT WiFi Board with a built in ESP 8266 WiFi module to send light-level of an environment to the server via the internet.
 In order to connect light-dependent resistor (LDR) with the Pretzel board, the other components are also required.
-In figure 1, LDR is connected to the Arduino based NanoESP Board using breadboard.
+LDR is connected to the Arduino based NanoESP Board using breadboard.
 Also, LDR is used with 10kOhms resistor to form a voltage divider.
 Since the divider output is analogue, it is connected with the analogue pin on the Arduino based NanoESP Board to get the light-level information of an environment.
 The analogue to digital converter on the Arduino based NanoESP converts the analogue data into 12-bits digital data accordingly.
-Figure 1: WLAN Communications in the IOT setup Similarly, the 5V DC voltage input as well as GND are used from the same Arduino based NanoESP Board.
+Similarly, the 5V DC voltage input as well as GND are used from the same Arduino based NanoESP Board.
 At the end, the setup is connected to the power supply through micro USB wire.
-The setup is shown in the figure 1.

 Arduino Sketch Description: The Arduino sketch is created using Arduino IDE and is compiled on the Arduino based NanoESP Board accordingly.
 Firstly, the serial communication channel is created between the Arduino Nano and